 - Costumes, musical instruments, props, decorations, and anything that might make the experience more fun for you and your playa neighbors

-- A battery-powered AM/FM radio so you can listen to BMIR radio and stay informed
+- A battery-powered AM/FM radio to listen to BMIR radio and stay informed

 - Camp marker (flag, banner, distinctive marking)

-- 12 tent stakes (rebar is cheap and effective in high wind)
+- 12″ tent stakes (rebar and lag bolts are effective too)

 - Plastic bottles or tennis balls to top and protect dangerous rebar stakes

-- Extra set of car keys (keys are easily lost and there is no locksmith in BRC!)
+- Extra set of car keys (keys are easily lost!)

 - A reusable travel coffee mug